Summaw/Node-Authentication-Api/README.txt

 [+] About API [+]
-[-] I bult this api a month or so ago because I wanted to learn and use JWT(Json Web token) [-] I would not recommend using this for a public api... you would have to do alot of work to make is worthy of that.
+[-] I built this api a month or so ago because I wanted to learn and use JWT(Json Web token) [-] I would not recommend using this for a public api... you would have to do alot of work to make is worthy of that.

 [+] Requirements [+]